Lincoln, Delaware

 Lincoln (originally Lincoln City) is an unincorporated community in northern Sussex County, Delaware, United States.
-It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.
+It is part of the Seaford, Delaware, Micropolitan Statistical Area.
 The planner who originally laid out the town planned for it to become the county seat.
 Lincoln lies on U.S. Route 113 between Ellendale and Milford.
 The town was never incorporated, but streets were laid out and several businesses and residences came, surrounding the current Delmarva Central Railroad line.
 Lincoln was formerly the headquarters of the Delaware Coast Line Railroad.

 Recently there has been a push to incorporate Lincoln, primarily for two reasons.
 First, the city of Milford is quickly growing towards Lincoln and could eventually envelop the town.
 Secondly, the Delaware Department of Transportation is developing a Milford By-Pass for US 113 that could divide the small community of Lincoln, effectively cutting off neighbors from each other, as well as causing the removal of several homes and businesses and at least one of the two schools in Lincoln.

-In the 2020 United States census, Lincoln was added as a census-designated place.
+In the 2020 United States census, Lincoln was added as a census-designated place and had a population of 894.